 Live the Acton life

 Whether you’re drawn to this area by the vibrant local culture, the great location or the selection of superb new homes, buying a house in Acton could prove to be an excellent choice.
-Especially when you take advantage of an offer such as the London Help to Buy scheme.
-With this, you could purchase a new home in the capital with only a 5% deposit and 55% mortgage, with the government making up the remaining 40% in the form of an equity loan.
+And if it’s a new property you’re after, don’t miss our Low Deposit Schemes in London, with Deposit Unlock or Deposit Boost.

 Things to see and do in Acton

 There are lots of great ways to pass your spare time in and around town.
 Gunnersbury Park with its museum and Pitzhanger Manor and Gallery are among the cultural draws, while Ealing Common forms the western boundary of town.
 Just over the river you’ll find Kew’s Royal Botanic Gardens and the huge expanse of Richmond Park.

 Acton Park and Woodlands Park are nice spots closer to home for a stroll with the dog or your kids.
 If you have children then don’t miss the Oxygen Freejumping Trampoline Park next to North Acton Playing Fields or Springfield Gardens where you’ll find a kids’ play area.
 Pay a visit to the London Transport Museum Depot, and test your own skills behind the wheel at TeamSport Go Karting West London.

 Good schools can be a key factor either for right now or the future, and there are some superb ones in the local area.
 Top choices for younger children include Ark Priory Primary Academy, Holy Family Catholic Primary and Good Shepherd RC Primary, which are all rated as outstanding by Ofsted.
 Twyford Church of England High School and the Ellen Wilkinson School for Girls are secondaries ranked just as highly by the education board.